Our Staff

 NCOIC, Administration

-STAFF SERGEANT SHARAY WILLIAMS, NON-COMMISSIONED OFFICER-IN-CHARGE OF ADMINISTRATION
+TECHNICAL SERGEANT NYQUETIN PARKS, NON-COMMISSIONED OFFICER-IN-CHARGE OF ADMINISTRATION

-Staff Sergeant Sharay Williams is the Non-Commissioned Officer in Charge (NCOIC) of Cadet Actions at Air Force Reserve Officer Training Corps Detachment 25, Arizona State University, Tempe, Arizona.
-As the Cadet Actions NCOIC, she oversees daily operations of 175 cadets and manages personnel records for cadre, Air Force Institute of Technology, Nurse Enlisted Commissioning Program, and Senior Leader Enlisted Commissioning Program students.
-She ensures cadets are medically cleared, is the reviewer of all travel vouchers, contracting and commissioning, and the liaison between Detachment 025 and the Holm Center.
+Technical Sergeant NyQuetin D. Parks is the Non-Commissioned Officer in Charge (NCOIC) of Cadet Actions at Air Force Reserve Officer Training Corps, Detachment 25, Arizona State University, Tempe, Arizona.
+As the Cadet Actions NCOIC, he oversees daily operations of 264 cadets and manages personnel records for cadre, Air Force Institute of Technology, Nurse Enlisted Commissioning Program, and Senior Leader Enlisted Commissioning Program students.
+He ensures cadets are medically cleared, reviewer of all travel vouchers, contracting and commissioning, and the liaison between Detachment 025 and the Holm Center.

 Senior Business Operations Specialist